sswietoniowski/learning-go/README.md

     - [uuid](https://github.com/google/uuid) - a Go package for UUIDs based on _RFC 4122 and DCE 1.1: Authentication and Security Services_,
     - [faker](https://github.com/jaswdr/faker) - a fake data generator for Go,
     - [GoMoney](https://github.com/Rhymond/go-money) - a Go implementation of Fowler's Money pattern,
+    - [gjson](https://github.com/tidwall/gjson) - a Go package that provides a fast and simple way to get a value from a JSON document,
   - testing:
     - [gomock](https://github.com/uber-go/mock) - a mocking framework for the Go programming language,
   - databases: